Need a pipeline boost?

 Without granular ad targeting, you risk doing the same thing with your program.

-With person-based targeting, you can narrow your audience to the people within an account that are a fit for your product.
+With contact-level targeting, you can narrow your audience to the people within an account that are a fit for your product.

 This also addresses the issue of aligning with Sales.